astronomersiva/siva.dev/posts/a-wonderful-start-to-2015.md

 I will also be giving a lightning talk at the Chennai Python Users Group([ChennaiPy](http://chennaipy.org)) on Python scripting in Android.
 You can find the slides [here](https://speakerdeck.com/astronomersiva/python-scripting-in-android-with-sl4a).

 We are also working on our long-pending project of sending cameras to near space(High Altitude Ballooning) and we are hoping to have the launch within the next 2-3 months.
-It's going to be tough but hey, as they say,

-<div class="text-center">"When the going gets tough, the tough get going."</div>
+It's going to be tough but hey, as they say, *When the going gets tough, the tough get going.*